MISSISSIPPI CODE TITLE 45.

 enforcement agency regarding a sex offender which the person knows to be false.

-(2) Unless otherwise specified, a violation of this chapter shall be
+(2) (a) Unless otherwise specified, a violation of this chapter shall be

-considered a felony and shall be punishable by a fine not more than Five
+considered a felony and shall be punishable by a fine of not more than Five

 (3) Whenever it appears that an offender has failed to comply with the